General VHF+ Simplex Operating Tips

 - Ensure that PL/CTCSS and DCS are disabled and the radio is not doing an automatic repeater offset (i.e. shifting on transmit)

 - Height is king.
-VHF, UHF, etc. are line-of-sight modes.
+VHF and UHF are line-of-sight modes.
 If one doesn’t have a fixed station with a good antenna, consider erecting a temporary mast with a dual-band or tri-band vertical at the top.
 Since this is a short contest, consider going mobile or portable to high ground in your area.

 - Consider building an inexpensive J-Pole antenna and get it up in the air on a temporary mast or even hanging it from a tree.
 This will be better than any HT and almost any mobile mount.
 You can use it even with your HT with the right feedline and 5W will go surprisingly far when properly elevated.